kenrique100/kenrique100/README.md

 - 👯 I’m looking to collaborate on **Java and Javascript microservice apps**

+- I recently actually a certification at <a href="https://www.freecodecamp.org/certification/kenrique/full-stack">

 - 🤝 I’m looking for help with **Java**

 - 💬 Ask me about **Java and javascript Api**